dwy6626/NewsSearchAidea/README.md

 ## Project overview.
-We experiment both traditional information retrieval techniques (such as.
-TF-IDF, OKapi) and deep-learning based model (like Berts).
+We experiment with both traditional information retrieval techniques (such as.
+TF-IDF, OKapi) and deep-learning-based model (like Berts).
-Because of the little labeled dataset, deep-learning based model perform worse than traditional one.
+Because of the little labeled dataset, the deep-learning based model performs worse than the traditional one.
-Overall, our best model was ranked as top 5% in the first stage AIdea AICup 2019.
+Overall, our best model was ranked as the top 5% in the first stage AIdea AICup 2019.

 ## Our survey document
 https://hackmd.io/@dwy6626/ml2019spring-final

-## Step 1: Install pytorch pretrained BERT from source
+## Step 1: Install PyTorch pre-trained BERT from source

 ```bash
 git clone https://github.com/huggingface/pytorch-pretrained-BERT.git